followmyutopia/devextreme-documentation/tutorials/10 UI Widgets/04 Add Widget to MVC Project/0 Prepare a Sample Application.md

 [note]Add references to script libraries exactly in the same order as presented in the code above.

-For more information on linking libraries, refer to the [Installation](/Documentation/Guide/UI_Widgets/Basics/Installation/) article.
+For more information on linking libraries, refer to the topics in the [Installation](/Documentation/Guide/Getting_Started/Installation/Local_Scripts/) section.

 Run the project to check that it works.
 An empty page with the "Index" title will load.